andrearantehackathons/todo/README.md

 ## Installing dependencies

-This app uses libraires such as React and Bootstrap, and the appropriate versions can be downloaded by running
+This app uses libraires such as React and Bootstrap, and the appropriate versions can be downloaded by the command below.
+This command will generate the Node_Modules which includes all necesary dependences.
+The dependencies requried are included in package.json in the root dir.

+'''
+npm install
+'''

 # Getting Started with Create React App